-A UF2 binary of picoprobe can be downloaded from the getting started page.
-Click on the Raspberry Pi Pico section, scroll down to Utilities, and download the UF2 under "Debugging using another Raspberry Pi Pico".
+A UF2 binary of picoprobe can be downloaded from the Software Utilities section of the Raspberry Pi Pico documentation page.
+Click on the Raspberry Pi Pico section, scroll down to Software Utilities, and download the UF2 under "Debugging using another Raspberry Pi Pico".

 These build instructions assume you are running on Linux, and have installed the SDK.
-Alternatively, you can get a UF2 of picoprobe from the getting started page.

 '''

-cd ~/pico
+$ cd ~/pico

-git clone https://github.com/raspberrypi/picoprobe.git
+$ git clone https://github.com/raspberrypi/picoprobe.git

-cd picoprobe
+$ cd picoprobe

-mkdir build
+$ mkdir build

-cd build
+$ cd build

+$ cmake ..

 '''